story75/toasty-engine/README.md

 </p>
 <p align="center"><small><i>Placeholder logo.
 Contribute a logo!</i></small></p>

-Toasty is a game engine built with WebGPU, specifically designed for creating 2D (and 2.5D) games that can run in any browser.
+Toasty is a game engine built with WebGPU, specifically designed for creating 2D (and 2.5D) games.
 Toasty is licensed under the [MIT License](./LICENSE).

 ## Work in Progress